 Toddlers, the mini tyrants of this world.
-They are the Kim Jong-un of the small persons world.
+They are the Kim Jong-un of the small people.
 We love them but toddlers are hard work, fact.
 Anyone saying otherwise is delusional, lying, or has help.
 And despite being so little, they contain a huge amount of energy that springs into action from the moment they open their eyes in the morning.
-I’ve yet to find an off switch.
+I’ve yet to find an off-switch.
 Especially when mummy has a hangover.
 When I think back to those early hazy days with a new-born, they’re like the holy grail.
-Okay, okay so there are some sleep issues and you’re running on empty, but when you finally venture out of the house, leaky boobs strapped down and downstairs bits not aching anymore, you can generally sit (or do the manic rocking holding the baby) and drink coffee and actually talk to friends.
+Okay, okay so there are some sleep issues and you’re running on empty, but when you finally venture out of the house, leaky boobs strapped down and downstairs bits not aching anymore, you can generally sit (or do the manic rocking holding the baby) and drink coffee and talk to friends.
 And I mean, actually have a proper five minute conversation uninterrupted.
-You’re not having to physically grapple muffins you haven’t paid for from a small child, and you’re not having to chase after your child whose legged it with the next tables pastries.
-As I attempted some menial tasks recently which the kid was making rather difficult, I started thinking about all of the easy, simple things we should be able to do that are made impossible or certainly a tad more stressful because of little people.
-Obviously this list could go on for ever, but here are a few things that sprang to mind.
+You’re not having to physically grapple muffins you haven’t paid for or chase after your child whose legged it with the next tables pastries.
+These are some tasks that are utterly impossible with a smallie in tow.

 Anything involving a waiting room: Be it Hospitals (particularly awful) Doctors or Dentists, waiting rooms are my idea of actual hell these days.
 The mere thought of them brings me out in a cold sweat.
 You have the internal stress before arriving, because you know you’re going to be kept waiting at least fifteen minutes or more.
-There is no wifi and of course, if you’re like me then you’ve run out of data on your phone.
-My kid has a huge aversion to sitting still, she just can’t, it’s impossible and she thinks it’s HILARIOUS to run up and down, in and out of old people wobbling to their seats.
+There is rarely wifi that works and of course if you’re like me, then you’ve run out of data on your phone.
+My kid has a huge aversion to sitting still, she just can’t, it’s impossible and she thinks it’s HILARIOUS to run up and down, in and out of old people wobbling in their seats.
 I spent the entire time waiting, panic running around after her, muttering apologies to people.
 Joy.

 Food Shopping: If I ever see other parents shopping with their children, sat happily in a trolley, I can’t help but choke back disgust.
 How is that possible!
 What sorcery are they using?!
 This never happens to me.
 I do online food shopping of course, I’m not stupid but every now and again, I forget that I own a mini destroyer and go to the shop to ‘grab a few things’.
 Grabbing a few things, usually turns into panic buying one banana and a packet of dry spaghetti and running out of the shop weeping.
 My kid is one of those children who wont sit in the seat in a trolley, nope, she wants to sit in the main bit whilst hanging over the side.
 In doing so it always causes old ladies to stop and tell me to, ‘please be careful dear’.
 Obviously kids just want to stand up in trollies, try and injure themselves, whilst pulling as many things off of the shelves as possible.
 Slowly causing your blood pressure to rise.
 Muttering empty threats under your breath never seems to work.